quartznet/quartznet/CONTRIBUTING.md

 ## Building

 Run `build.cmd` or `build.sh` from the command line.

+## Testing

-This builds and runs tests.
+Run the build command with flags: `build Compile UnitTest IntegrationTest Pack`.
+This builds and runs tests like the CI server does.

 ## Bugs and feature requests?